oazapfts/oazapfts/README.md

 - `--optimistic` generare a client in [optimistic mode](#optimistic-mode)

 - `--useEnumType` generate enums instead of union types

+- `--mergeReadWriteOnly` by default oazapfs will generate separate types for read-only and write-only properties.
+This option will merge them into one type.

 ## Consuming the generated API